Mastering the Python GitHub API: A Practical Guide for Developers

 print(f"Error creating repository: {e}")

-Automating Tasks with GitHub API
+Automating Tasks With GitHub API

-Automating repetitive tasks using the GitHub API enhances workflow efficiency by simplifying repository management, issue creation, and pull request handling.
+Automating repetitive tasks using the API enhances workflow efficiency by simplifying repository management, issue creation, and pull request handling.
 With Python and the PyGithub library, developers can perform tasks such as creating repositories, adding collaborators, automating issue creation, and assigning issues dynamically.

-Repository Management with PyGithub
+Repository Management With PyGithub

 You can establish a new repository while offering an optional name repo description.
 Using PyGithub, you can programmatically create, modify, and delete repositories with minimal effort.
 Below are examples of key repository management tasks: